Bontecou Lake: Wildlife and conservation

 Bontecou Lake is an important wildlife habitat, and in 1987, the town of Stanford designated its portion of the lake, along with parts of the adjacent wetlands, as a Critical Environmental Area to protect the large numbers of migratory and breeding waterfowl that seek refuge there.
 The NYSDEC also monitors and regulates land usage in a 320 acre tract surrounding and including the lake, as directed by the New York State Freshwater Wetlands Act of 1975.

 One of the first breeding pairs of Canada geese in Dutchess County was recorded here in 1964; before that year, only one other nesting site had been observed in the county's history.
 Today, the lake and swamp are home to hundreds of Canada geese year-round, with many thousands using the area as a stop-over point during migration periods.
 The first cackling goose ever documented in the county was also spotted at Bontecou Lake in May 1977.
 Dead trees extending above the surface of the water quickly made this a preferred breeding ground for great blue herons, which continue to nest on the eastern side of the lake.
 Though only a handful of the trees remain standing, they provide nesting opportunities for several bird species, including the eastern bluebird, for which the partially submerged trees constitute a relatively rare natural breeding site away from buildings and free of competitors.

-Though located entirely on private property, the lake is a popular destination for birders who have been granted permission to access the land, either individually or through birding club membership.
+In 2022, the property was donated to the Dutchess Land Conservancy, with a conservation easement granted to Scenic Hudson, creating a 1250 acre nature preserve.